Please read our safety guidelines for Summer 2022.

 We regret that we cannot make any exceptions to this policy.
 Campers in the Green Sprouts group and above must be toilet trained.

 We are happy to offer before-camp and after-camp care for your camper.
-Program will be supervised by Camp CBG staff.
+The program will be supervised by Camp CBG staff.
 Activities will include games, art projects, and gardening.
 Pack an extra snack for your camper for after-camp care.
-Morning fees are $45/camper/per week; afternoon fees are $60/camper/week, and cannot be pro-rated for partial use; no membership discount available.
+Morning fees are $60/camper/per week; afternoon fees are $75/camper/week, and fees cannot be prorated for partial use; no membership discount available.

-Camp CBG does not provide daily snacks to Campers.
+Camp CBG does not provide daily snacks to campers.
 Please pack a nut-free snack for your camper each day.
-We will take a snack break mid-morning and mid-afternoon daily.
+We will take a snack break midmorning and midafternoon daily.
 Some camps may be making their own additional snacks during Camp CBG.
-If your child has food allergies that may prevent him/her from consuming these snacks, please specify to what degree on the Online Emergency Form.
+If your child has food allergies or diet restrictions that may prevent him/her from consuming nut-free snacks, please specify to what degree on the Emergency/Health History Form.

-Please let us know on your child’s Online Emergency Form, if your child has special needs: i.e. physical, emotional, educational, or medical.
+Please let us know on your child’s Emergency/Health History Form if your child has physical, emotional, educational, or medical special needs.
 Advise us of any severe allergies or chronic illness.
 This includes information regarding food or airborne allergies.
 If your child will require special accommodations, please call (847) 835-8361 to discuss your situation prior to registering.

-In order to provide the best possible experiences for your children, one-week camps are limited to 12 or 15 campers and two-week camps are limited to 20 campers.
-My First Camp is limited to 12 child/adult pairs per camp.
-Camps are led by Chicago Botanic Garden staff and qualified teachers, with assistance from interns and volunteers.
-Biographies of your campers’ instructors will be available online this spring.
+In order to provide the best possible experiences for your children, camps will be limited to 12 or 15 participants with two staff.
+Camps are taught by Chicago Botanic Garden staff and qualified teachers, with assistance from interns and volunteers.

 Please Do Not Bring to Camp